How to pay your Local Property Tax

 If your property was not liable for LPT on 1 November 2022 but is liable on 1 November 2023, you must submit an LPT return by 1 December 2023.

 Paying your Local Property Tax

-To pay your LPT, you will need your Property ID and PIN, which were sent by Revenue before the valuation date 1 November 2021.
-They are also shown on any previous LPT correspondence you have received from Revenue.
+To pay your LPT, you will need your Property ID and PIN, which you can find on any LPT correspondence you have received from Revenue.

 If you do not have your Property ID and PIN, you can use the LPT online service to request them.